yixuan-zheng/NYC-Taxi-Data-Visualization/README.md

+DESCRIPTION
+This project provides an interactive, browser-based visualization dashboard for exploring mobility patterns in NYC taxi data.
+The system integrates three linked visual components: an hourly hotspot map that displays pickup intensity across New York City taxi zones, an origin–destination (OD) flow explorer that reveals major travel routes between neighborhoods, and a time-series panel that summarizes 24-hour activity patterns for spatiotemporal clusters.
+Together, these views allow users to examine how pickup density, travel flows, and neighborhood activity evolve throughout the day.
+All computations run client-side in D3.js using pre-aggregated datasets, making the dashboard lightweight and easy to run without any backend services or special software.
+INSTALLATION
+To install and set up the project, simply download or unzip the project folder on your machine.
+Make sure Python is installed (any recent version is acceptable), then open a terminal window inside the project directory.
+No libraries, frameworks, or additional dependencies are required, since all data loading and visualization logic is handled directly in the browser.
+EXECUTION
+To run the dashboard, start a simple local web server by running python -m http.server 8000 from inside the project folder.
+After the server starts, open your browser and navigate to http://127.0.0.1:8000/index.html to launch the integrated dashboard with all three linked views.
+You may also explore the simpler baseline prototypes by opening the individual HTML files located in the “Baseline Viz” folder, which include standalone versions of the hotspot map, OD-flow explorer, and time-series visualization.
+No additional configuration is required to run the demo.

 # NYC Taxi Data Visualization

 This repo is a lightweight prototype of three D3-based visualizations for NYC taxi data, plus a new integrated dashboard.